oracle-livelabs/database/db-operator-with-cicd/2-install-operator/operator.md

 2. Create the __secret oci-privatekey__

     This secret is used to authorize the operator with API signing key pair.
-To create this secret, run the following, which will use the private key file you uploaded earlier in __Lab 1__ and moved inside the `cbworkshop` directory.
+To create this secret, run the following, which will use the private key file you uploaded and moved inside the cbworkshop directory earlier in  __Lab 1__.
 This secret is referenced in the above example YAML file under `spec.ociConfig.secretName`.

     ```bash
         <copy>